eddmann/eddmann.github.io/_posts/2020/2020-10-20-creating-a-contact-tracing-scanner-using-swift-for-macos.md

 ---
 layout: post
 title: 'Creating a Contact Tracing Scanner using Swift for macOS'
-meta: 'Highlights how to use Swift, Interface Builder and Core Bluetooth to build a Contact Tracing Scanner application'
+meta: 'Learn how to build a contact tracing scanner for macOS using Swift, Interface Builder, and Core Bluetooth with detailed instructions and code examples.'
+tags: swift macos contact-tracing
 ---

-Following on from my [previous experiement](https://eddmann.com/posts/creating-a-contact-tracing-scanner-using-web-bluetooth/) which highlighted what an Exposure Notification-enabled device actually emits using Web Bluetooth, I decided to explore how I could do the same using Swift and Interface Builder for macOS.
+Following on from my [previous experiment](https://eddmann.com/posts/creating-a-contact-tracing-scanner-using-web-bluetooth/) which highlighted what an Exposure Notification-enabled device actually emits using Web Bluetooth, I decided to explore how I could do the same using Swift and Interface Builder for macOS.

 <!--more-->